 He has brought a rich tradition of Wesleyan heritage from the Caribbean to this annual conference.
 His gifts and graces are many and varied.
 He enjoys working with people from many backgrounds and religious traditions to bring them together to share their faith experiences.
 He is an accomplished conga drum percussionist in African, Caribbean and jazz music, and has found music and social outreach to be good ways of bringing people together: He says, “You can’t limit spiritual formation to just sitting down and talking; reaching out to the community through musical expressions is another way to grow and connect spiritually.”
 He enjoys advising youth, young adults, and adults in service and leadership projects as they relate to both local and overseas missions.
 He loves sports and the outdoors.

 He has two sons, Darryl Jr and Duane.
-Darryl Jr is a student at SUNY ESF pursuing a degree in Chemical Engineering.
+Darryl Jr recently graduated from ESFwith a degree in Chemical Engineering and works in Glens Falls, NY.
 He enjoys various kinds of music, watching soccer and football.
 Duane is very active in basketball, soccer, and swimming.
-He also loves to read different kinds of books, and enjoys singing and playing the piano and has recently earned an award in math.
+He also loves to read different kinds of books, going to camp at Casowasco and enjoys singing and playing the piano.

 324 University Ave., 3rd Floor